wso2-extensions/esb-connector-redis/docs/workingWithHashesInRedis.md

 [https://redis.io/commands/hset](https://redis.io/commands/hset)

-#### HSetnX
+#### Setting a field to a value, only if the field does not exist in the hash
-The hSetnX operation is used to set the value of a hash field, only if the field does not exist.
+The hSetnX operation sets a specified field to a value, only if the field does not already exist in the hash.
+If field already exists, this operation has no effect.

 **hSetnX**
 ```xml